jerolan/jerolan.github.com/README.md

 ### 5. Additional notes

-You probably will not need `.well-known` and the assets
+You probably will need to replace `public/.well-known`